chrisgundling/Udacity-P3-BehavioralCloning/README.md

 # Results
 The following videos show side by side comparisons of the two models for both Track 1 and 2.
 Clearly the NVIDIA model is able to steer more smoothly and confidently on both tracks.

+## Driving on Track 1 with 0.2 Throttle Value

+## Driving on Track 2 with 0.3 Throttle Value

+# Conclusion
+Since I first saw the Udacity Nanodegree projects this was the one I was most looking forward to.
+With the difficulties associated with collecting high quality and quantity real world data on the road, being able to train these models in a simulator with seemingly infinite data could provide a significant breakthrough in autonomous driving.
+As seen in this project, even with a relatively small amount of data and fairly simply CNN model, the vehicle was able to steer successfully through both courses.

+I look forward to continuing with with this work and have been working on implemententing an RNN/LSTM approach.
+I would also encourage Udacity to open source their simulator so that interested students can add things like traffic, weather and more track options.